 4 – SQUARE KNOTS (FIRST ROW)

 Your next task is to do square knots in a row.
-Divide the 16 strands in such a way that you have four groups with each composing four strands.
+Divide the 16 strands so you have four groups of four strands.

-For each of the 4 groups, do 2 square knots.
-Use a tape measure to get and apply the same length from your wrapped knot and so as the individual cord group, then use a pencil to mark it.
+For each of the 4 groups, make 2 square knots.
+Use a tape measure to get and apply the same length from your wrapped knot the individual cord group, then use a pencil to mark it.
 For your hanger, measure 1.67 feet for your first square knot row.
 Make two outer cords by separating every group of 4 strands and use those for tying the knots as well as the 2 center cords where you will tie over the knots.

 SQUARE KNOTTING TUTORIAL

-- Have the cord to the left laid over the cords at the center, then under the right cord.
+- Take the cord to the left over the cords at the center, then under the right cord.

 - Slip the cord at the right through the cords at the center and over the left cord and tighten by pulling.
 This lines up the knot with the mark you measured.

-- Do this again going reverse: Have the cord to the right laid over the cords at the center, then under the right cord.
+- Do this again in reverse: Move the cord to the right over the cords at the center, then under the right cord.
 Slip the cord to the left through the cords at the center and over the right cord.

 - Tighten by pulling to form a square knot.